NETWAYS/foreman-training/plugins/11_expire_hosts.md

 ****

-* Install the Foreman Plugin Expire Hosts using yum
+* Install the Foreman Plugin Expire Hosts using the Foreman Installer
 * Configure notifications in the settings menu
 * Set a host to expire on its "Additional Information" tab